dutchvld/dutchvld/README.md

 ༄ No replies = Busy/Afk !!
 I am not ignoring you.

-༄ If you have any questions, dont be afraid to ask.
+༄ If you have any questions, do not be afraid to ask. <3

-༄ I am a bit bad at communicating, pls forgive me.
+༄ I am a bit bad at communicating, so I apologize about that.

   𐔌   .
 MORE INFO IN LINKS !!